samwilson/freo/content/streets/Barnett_Street.md

 wikidata: Q56447174
 ---

-**Barnett Street** is a residential street in the east end of Fremantle.
+**Barnett Street** is a residential street in the east end of Fremantle that runs from Quarry Street to a dead-end that opens to Fremantle Park.
+The street used to run around the corner and join to [[Shuffrey Street]] but that part of it is now included in the park.
 It was named after Henry Calvert Barnett, the Superintendent of the [Lunatic Asylum](../buildings/Finnerty_Street/1_Finnerty_Street.html) and Government Health Officer at the port for the last couple of decades of the 19th century.[^WesternMail]

-There may have been another Barnett Street, in East Fremantle.[^West1897]
+There may have been another Barnett Street, in East Fremantle, c.1897.[^West1897]

 On 27 December 1940, Ralph Menzel of Barnett Street was killed in a road accident on Canning Highway.[^FremantleFatality]